A Year Ago Today

 had stood on that Pyrenees hillside just above town watching the sun give light to the

-birth to our camino.
+birth to our Camino.
 Now I watched a sun setting and turning loose the flood of

 memories we hide from so often.